jdbctemplatemapper/jdbctemplatemapper/README.md

      @Override
      public List<Order> extractData(ResultSet rs) throws SQLException, DataAccessException {
        // below is general standard logic used for populating relationships from a resultSet.
-       // Maps used to prevent repeated creation of same models and is needed for
-       // correcly populating oneToMany relationships (in this case order.orderLines) Map<Long, Order> idOrderMap = new LinkedHashMap<>(); // LinkedHashMap to retain record order Map<Integer, Product> idProductMap = new HashMap<>();
+       Map<Long, Order> idOrderMap = new LinkedHashMap<>(); // LinkedHashMap to retain record order Map<Integer, Product> idProductMap = new HashMap<>();
        while (rs.next()) {